InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 7. [State Machines](#state-machines)
 8. [Advanced Stuff](#advanced-stuff)

-## Quickstart
+## Start

 ### 🍰 **To begin from a template**:

-1. 🆕 Create a **new SpriteKit Game project** in Xcode.
+1. 🆕 Create a new **Single View App** project, and choose **User Interface: SwiftUI.**

 	> You will require Xcode 11, and if you wish to run on an iPhone or iPad, iOS/iPadOS 13.

 2. 📦 Add OctopusKit as a **Swift Package** Dependency.

-    > Xcode File menu » Swift Packages » Add Package Dependency...

-3. 🗑 **Delete** the following default files created by the Xcode template:

-	Actions.sks
-	AppDelegate.swift
-	GameScene.sks
-	GameScene.swift
-	GameViewController.swift

-4. 📥 **Copy** all the contents of the relevant QuickStart subfolder (iOS or macOS) from the OctopusKit package folder to your project's source folder.
+3. 📥 **Copy** all the contents of the relevant QuickStart subfolder (iOS or macOS) from the OctopusKit package to your project's source folder.

+    > In the Xcode Project Navigator, menu-click on the OctopusKit/QuickStart folder and select "Show in Finder"

-5. 🗂 Include the copied files in your Xcode project.
+4. 🗂 **Include** the copied files in your Xcode project.

-	> By dragging the copies from your project's folder into the Project Navigator.

-6. Build and run the project.

-7. Modify the `TitleScene.swift` and `PlayScene.swift` files in the `Scenes` folder to customize them for your game.

-    > Most of the comments are prefixed with "Step #" so you can follow the flow of execution at a glance.
-    >
-    > 💡 Browse the `OctopusKit/Components` folder and try tinkering with different components!
-    >
-    > 💡 If something goes wrong, see [Tips & Troubleshooting.][tips-&-troubleshooting]

-### 🛠 **To import OctopusKit into a new or existing project**:

-1. Your storyboard should have an `SKView` whose controller is or inherits from `OctopusViewController`.

-2. Your `AppDelegate` class must inherit from `OctopusAppDelegate`.
-It needs to implement (override) only one method: `applicationWillLaunchOctopusKit()`, where it must initialize the shared `OctopusKit` singleton instance by calling:

-    ```swift
-    OctopusKit(appName: "YourGame", gameCoordinator: YourGameCoordinator())
+5. 🖼 Add the `OctopusKitQuickStartView` to the `ContentView.swift` file:

     ```
+    var body: some View {
+        OctopusKitQuickStartView()
+    }
+    ```

+6. Build and run the project to verify that the template works.

+7. Modify the files in the `TitleState` and `	PlayState` folders to customize them for your game.

+    > 🏷 Filenames are prefixed with a number denoting the order they come in during the application's life cycle.

+    > 🔍 Search for comments prefixed with "STEP #" for a quick overview of the flow of execution.

+    > 💡 To customize this template for a simple game of your own, modify the files in the `TitleState` and `PlayState` folders, and try out different components from the `Sources/OctopusKit/Components` folder in the OK package.

+### 🛠 **To import OctopusKit into a new or existing project:**

+1. 📦 Add OctopusKit as a **Swift Package** Dependency.

+2. Create an instance of `OctopusGameCoordinator`.

+    ```
+    let gameCoordinator = OctopusGameCoordinator(
+        states: [OctopusGameState()], // A placeholder for now.
+        initialStateClass: OctopusGameState.self)
+    ```

-    > The game coordinator is a "controller" in the Model-View-Controller sense (not a controller as in gamepad or joystick) and must be a subclass of `OctopusGameCoordinator`.
+    > The game coordinator is the top-level "controller" (in the Model-View-Controller sense, not a gamepad or joystick) that manages the global state of your game.

-    >
-    > If your game does not need to share any complex logic or data across multiple scenes, you can simply call `OctopusGameCoordinator(states:initialStateClass:)` instead of creating a subclass.
+    > If your game needs to share complex logic or data across multiple scenes, you may create a subclass of `OctopusGameCoordinator`.

+3. Displaying OctopusKit content in your view hierarchy is handled differently depending on whether you use SwiftUI or AppKit/UIKit:

+    * **SwiftUI:** Add a `OctopusKitContainerView` pass it the game coordinator as an `environmentObject`:

+        ```
+        import OctopusKit

+        struct ContentView: View {
+            var body: some View {
+                OctopusKitContainerView()
+                    .environmentObject(gameCoordinator)
+            }
+        }
+        ```

+        > The `OctopusKitContainerView` combines a SpriteKit `SKView` with a SwiftUI overlay.

+        > ❗️ If you created a subclass of `OctopusGameCoordinator`, then you must provide a generic type parameter: `OctopusKitContainerView<MyGameCoordinator>()`

+        > 💡 It's best to pass the game coordinator `environmentObject` to the top level content view created in the `SceneDelegate.swift` file, which will make it available to your entire view hierarchy.

+    * **AppKit or UIKit:** Your storyboard should have an `SKView` whose controller is or inherits from `OctopusViewController`.

+        * If you use `OctopusViewController` directly, then you must initialize OctopusKit early in your application launch cycle:

+            ```
+            func application(_ application: UIApplication,
+            didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool
+            {
+                OctopusKit(gameCoordinator: coordinator)
+                return true
+            }
+            ```

+        * If you create your own subclass, it must implement these initializers:

+            ```
+            required init?(coder aDecoder: NSCoder) {
+                OctopusKit(gameCoordinator: gameCoordinator)
+                super.init(coder: aDecoder)
+            }

+            required init(gameCoordinator: OctopusGameCoordinator? = nil) {
+                super.init(gameCoordinator: gameCoordinator)
+            }
+            ```

-3. The game coordinator must have at least one state that is associated with a scene, so your project must have custom classes that inherit from `OctopusGameState` and `OctopusScene`.
+4. Build the states, scenes and UI for your game.
+The game coordinator must have at least one state that is associated with a scene, so your project must have custom classes that inherit from `OctopusGameState` and `OctopusScene`.

     > For an explanation of these classes, see [Control Flow & Object Hierarchy.](#control-flow--object-hierarchy)

-4. Your scenes should inherit from `OctopusScene` and they should implement (override) the `update(_:)` method.
+5. Your scenes should inherit from `OctopusScene` and they should implement (override) the `update(_:)` method.
 Your implementation must call `super`, check the paused state flags, and update component systems:

     ```swift
     override func update(_ currentTime: TimeInterval) {